dewmaps/motl-test/content/about.md

 *Gallery Preparators*: Chris Cermak, Martin Hernandez, Mike Mitchell, Jason Ulane

-The Newberry gratefully acknowledges loans from the American Geographical Society Library, and The Museum of Contemporary Art Chicago.
+The Newberry gratefully acknowledges loans from the American Geographical Society Library at UW-Milwaukee and The Museum of Contemporary Art Chicago.